 The fine-dining market is the same.
 High-end restaurants remain busy no matter what the global economy is doing.

 Black Truffles fall firmly into the luxury goods bracket.
-This is very good news for growers and investors alike.

 Nobody can say for sure if a recession is on the horizon, but black truffles will maintain their value regardless.